rishiwadhwa0/Popping-Bubbles/DEVELOPMENT.md

 -Not exactly sure why Visual Studio is not building properly.
 I cut and pasted classes into the source directory, and now it's not working.
 Update: Implemented work-around by using ../Bubble.h for the include statement
 Update: Apparently Visual Studio doesn't autodetect that you have changed directories.
 You must remove the file from the project and re-add it.
 It works now.

+-Due to the my need from removing the first elements of the bubbles list, I will be switching from using a vector to a deque (never used this before, but I'll give it a shot!).